rhythmcache/gh-tree/README.md

 - It displays a tree-like format for easier visualization of files and directories, similar to the `tree` shell command for local directories on Linux.

--  the script can also create an exact placeholder structure of folders and files of a GitHub repository in your local directory.
+-  the script can also create a placeholder structure of folders and files of a GitHub repository in your local directory.

 - by default it uses public API access but it also supports GitHub `Personal Access Token (PAT) ` to fetch private repository and handle rate limits.